 Tara's mother was another story.
 She wanted a balcony and a suite.
 After looking at the ships layout, we discovered aft balconied staterooms.
 Those are the ones at the back of the ship.
-Because of their location, the balconies are almost 50% larger than ones on the side.
-More importantly, being at the back of the ship they're far away from many of the activities.
+Because of their location, the balconies are almost 50% larger than the ones on the side.
+More importantly, being at the back of the ship, they're far away from the activities.
 Anytime her mom wanted to do something, she had to spend some time walking to get there.

 - Nothing on her plate could touch.
 Because there was a limited amount of space to use, Tara had to choose her foods carefully.

 - If she wanted another helping, she had to wait 10 minutes from the time she finished before she could get more.
 That gave her stomach time to tell her brain, "we've got enough food down here; you're full now!"

 One of the toughest challenges was alcohol.
 Tara loves fruity cocktails, but her particular passion (Mai Tai's) has almost 500 calories per serving.
 The solution was to go to her bank before the cruise and get six silver dollars.
 Each morning of the cruise, she would put one of the silver dollars in her pocket.
 That was the tip she could use when she ordered a drink.
 Since she only had six coins, she had to limit herself to six fattening alcohol drinks over the course of her trip.

 In the end, Tara ended up losing a pound on her cruise and had a great time while doing it.
 If you're planning a cruise, these ideas can work for you too!